nguyendoanhien/nguyendoanhien/README.md

 I am a fresh graduate student from Sai Gon University.
 I have been working in software industry since I was a Junior Student.
 (My experiences ~3 years)

 Currently.
-I'm a Full-Stack web developer.
+I'm a Full-Stack (Software Engineer) Developer.
 <hr>

 **I Worked with:**